Changissnz/displaced_worker_complex/README.md

 their living experience in terms of labor.
 The metaphysical domain of information comprises the base of the dissonance they experience.
-Conflicting reports on the state of affairs, as well as changing priorities of focus due to the state of finance and other obligations of social and political understanding, necessitates even some of the most quality information to be probabilistic.
+Conflicting reports on the state of affairs, as well as changing priorities of focus due to the state of finance and other obligations of social and political understanding, necessitate even some of the most quality information to be probabilistic.
 And that information is as good as the knower's scope of command, a perspective that is not results-agnostic.
 Of course, these truths stand with or without the displaced worker, but are worthy of mention for elaborating on